40 Years Of Athletic Support: Happy Anniversary To The Sports Bra

 Across campus, Lisa Lindahl was in the same predicament.
 She reached out to a friend — Polly Smith, who made costumes for the university's theater department, where Miller also worked — and the three of them got together to build a better bra.

 "We bought some bras, tore them apart," Miller remembers.
-"I was taking notes, Lisa was running.
+"I was taking notes; Lisa was running.
 'Does that feel good?
 Does that feel good?' "

 None of it felt good.
 See, breasts move — a lot.
 Up and down, side to side, even back to front.
 And they can be really heavy.
 Try as they might, the women couldn't figure out how to make a bra that could stop the painful bounce.
 At one point, Lindahl's then-husband came downstairs with two jockstraps slung over his chest.
 He was teasing them, but it led to an idea.
-Miller remembers thinking, "That's what we want to do; we want to pull everything close to the body."
+Miller remembers thinking, "That's what we want to do — we want to pull everything close to the body."

 She ran to the store, bought two jockstraps and brought them back to the costume shop.
 "The waist band became our rib band," Miller says.
 "We crossed the straps in the back because we didn't want them to fall, and it went over our head.
 And that was it."